Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: A Complete Example: The 1D Heat Equation

+Since we have our loss function, at least on paper, we can now proceed and implement a Pytorch function that will be used to train our neural network.
 The following code listing shows the Pytorch implementation of the loss function based on Equation~\eqref{eq:heat_loss}.
 The first step is to approximate the solution within the domain $\Omega$ using a neural network (line $3$ of the snippet).
 Then, it computes the temporal and second spatial derivatives using Automatic Differentiation.
 Finally, it computes all three terms of Equation~\eqref{eq:heat_loss} and returns the mean over the batches.
+As you can see, the implementation is more or less a one-to-one mapping of our Equation~\eqref{eq:heat_loss} to Pytorch.